 The reports reviewed detail conformity as well as non-conformity.
 A few minor nonconformities have been raised with no trends identified.
-Root cause by is not sometimes not sufficient for which a minor in 3.7 is raised..
 All actions were closed within the due date.
 Audits contained a moderate amount of detail.

 A separate program of internal inspections of factory environment and processing equipment is undertaken daily by SSOP and Pre-SSOP.